Reading Time: 3 minutes

 - We built the frontend with Vue.js and customization of bootstrap in it.

-- We have also used Redis as a queue and all crojobs with Celery.
+- We have also used Redis as a queue and implemented all cronjobs with Celery.

 - The project was hosted in different cloud servers for different environments.